Roundnet: Scoring

-Modified Rules
+Modified rules

-In addition to the original, classic way of playing roundnet, there are many variations that can be made to the rules of the game, some of which have become more and more popular.
+In addition to the original, classic way of playing roundnet, there are many variations that can be made to the rules of the game, some of which have become more popular.
 These modifications can add a complete different aspect to a simple game of roundnet, and in doing so transform the game as a whole.
-Adding extra aspects to the game allows for roundnet players to challenge themselves a little extra, and in doing so either increase or decrease the competitive aspect of such a versatile sport like roundnet.
-Some potential modifications include splitting the play field in half (thus simplifying the game), only using one hand, or even forcing players to hold hands greatly increasing the difficulty of the game.
+Adding extra aspects to the game allows for roundnet players to challenge themselves a little extra, and in doing so either increase or decrease the competitive aspect of such a versatile game like roundnet.
+Some potential modifications include splitting the play field in half (thus simplifying the game), only using one hand, or something called "Takes two to fwango" which forces players to hold hands greatly increasing the difficulty of the game.